thu-coai/cotk/docs/source/resources.rst

     * used by: :class:`.wordvector.Glove`

     Introduction
-        This is a file containing vector representation for words pretrained by GloVe, which is an unsupervised learning algorithm for obtaining vector representations for words.
+        This is a file containing vector representation for words pretrained by `GloVe`, which is an unsupervised learning algorithm for obtaining vector representations for words.
 Training is performed on aggregated global word-word co-occurrence statistics from a corpus, and the resulting representations showcase interesting linear substructures of the word vector space.

-        This file is a 50 dimension version from ``glove.6B``, which is trained on Wikipedia2014 and Gigaword5.
+        This file is a 50 dimension version from ``glove.6B``, which is trained on `Wikipedia2014` and `Gigaword5`.

     Statistic
         ===================== ==============